-No one, whether a boomer, millennial, or Gen Z, has been spared the disruption of the pandemic.
+No one, whether a boomer, millennial or Gen Z, has been spared the disruption of the pandemic.
 The experience has inspired self-reflection and life adjustments on the part of many Americans.

 A case in point: “The Great Resignation.”
 Millions of Americans have left jobs, adjusted career paths, or stepped out of the workforce entirely.
 4 million Americans quit their jobs in July 2021 alone, according to the Bureau of Labor Statistics.
-For anyone who may be thinking about joining them, one question might be how to find greater happiness and fulfillment in the process.
+For anyone who may be thinking about joining them, one question might be how to find greater happiness and fulfilment in the process.
 The following tips may help.

 - Acknowledge anxiety and reframe negative thoughts.
 The fact that many people are changing their work and life paths in response to the pandemic is very interesting from a psychological perspective.

 Often, the loss of a job can be anxiety-producing.
 This anxiety is often a natural response in times of uncertainty.
 In addition to emotions like fear and dread, there can be the thoughts: “What will I do?”
 “How will I support myself?”
 “Will I never be able to get another job again?”